 Increase Click-Through Rates

-In a competitive online world where your product is being advertised alongside numerous similar products, the image you use for your advertisement is crucial.
+In a competitive online world where your product is being advertised alongside many similar products, the image you use for your advertisement is crucial.

 You need an image that will stand out, make it easy for your consumers to see exactly what they are getting, and create an immediate positive emotional response.
 And then, click.

-While stock photos of smiling people and happy families may play well on your page and grab your visitors’ attention, they won’t necessarily get them to click through to your website.
-This means that it’s important to invest in photography post-production and make your advertising images professional.
+While stock photos of smiling people and happy families may play well on your page and grab your visitors’ attention, they won’t get them to click through to your website.
+This means that it’s important to invest in photography, post-production and make your advertising images professional.

 Reduce Bounce Rate

 We can all agree that a website with a high bounce rate is, in most cases, not a happy place.
 We all want our site to keep people on the site and hopefully convert them into customers.
 And one way you can do this is with post-production in photography.

 Incorporating rich media into your posts will reduce the number of visitors who bounce from your pages, as edits to your pictures improve your store visitors’ experience.